premchandrajha-pro/AURA---Text-Summarizer-App/README.md

 If you found this project useful, consider giving it a star ⭐ on GitHub.

-It motivates me to continue building and sharing more AI projects.
+Your support helps encourage the development of more open-source AI projects.

 ---

 ## 👨‍💻 Author

-Developed with ❤️ using FastAPI, PyTorch, and Transformers.
+Developed with ❤️ using FastAPI, PyTorch, Transformers, and modern NLP techniques.

-**Happy Coding! 🚀**
+Happy Coding! 🚀